53947/triadblue/TRIADBLUE_PROJECT_SETUP_GUIDE.md

 ## 🔄 What Gets Hardcoded Automatically

-When BlueLink runs, it **automatically hardcodes** these into project profiles:
+When ConsoleBlue runs, it **automatically hardcodes** these into project profiles:

 ### 1. Project Metadata (in database at startup)
 - Project name, color, icon